Tax Preparation Help

 3. The person willfully alters, chemically or otherwise, or attempts to so alter, the strength or composition of any dye in dyed fuel.

-4. The person has knowledge that a dyed fuel which has been altered, as described in (3) above, sells or holds for sale such fuel for any use for which the person knows or has reason to know is not a nontaxable use of the fuel.
+4. The person has knowledge that a dyed fuel that has been altered, as described in (3) above, sells or holds for sale such fuel for any use for which the person knows or has reason to know is not a nontaxable use of the fuel.

 The penalty is the greater of $1,000 or $10 per gallon of the dyed diesel fuel or dyed kerosene involved.
 After the first violation, the $1,000 portion of the penalty increases depending on the number of violations.